 - First Time Buyers

 - Transfer of a Site to a Child

 Stamp Duty Reliefs

 - Certain Mortgages

 - Farm Consolidation Relief

 Who Works in the Morgan McManus Capital Taxes Group?

 The Morgan McManus Capital Taxes Group is led by Fergal McManus.
 The Firm takes a multi-disciplinary approach in respect of dealing with the issue of Capital Taxes.

-Fergal McManus, Solicitor who practices in the Republic of Ireland and Northern Ireland, also trained to be a Registered Tax Consultant with the Irish Taxation Institute and has extensive experience in dealing with all areas surrounding Capital Taxes particularly those relating to property transactions.
+Fergal McManus, Solicitor also trained to be a Registered Tax Consultant with the Irish Taxation Institute and has extensive experience in dealing with all areas surrounding Capital Taxes particularly those relating to property transactions.

 Fergal McManus has a broad and indepth understanding of the numerous issues that can affect a capital tax event in a client’s life.